 Our AI-artist creators are skilled professionals who understand music theory, production techniques and - crucially - what works in a business environment.
 They use AI as a powerful tool, the same way a photographer uses Photoshop or a filmmaker uses CGI.

-Because we work directly with these artists and have clear licensing agreements, your business is fully covered — regardless of how the music was created.
+Because we work directly with these artists and have clear licensing agreements, all music rights are included in your subscription - regardless of how the music was created.

 The Artist's New Economic Model